DipsAnju/Html-Practice/README.md

 # Html-Practice
 First HTML Practice Projects.
-This HTML Projects Created For Practice Purposes.
+This HTML Projects Was Created For Practice Purposes.
 It Includes Examples of Paragraphs, Links, Images, Forms, And Tables.

 # Features
 - HTML5 Structure